 - Gendering & Sexism: language that uses gender terminology in reference to people, uses gendered terms, focuses on a gender binary, or uses societal standards of gender.
 Does your program make specific assumptions based on gender or sex?

 - Religious Implications: language that is not mindful of various religious & non-religious identities or religious practices.
 Does your program make reference to any specific religion to the exclusion of others?

 - Stereotypes: language that reinforces stereotypes about various individuals and is not based on fact.
 Does your program reinforce any stereotypes?

 - Economic Assumptions: practices that refer to monetary requirements or references which make assumptions regarding economic accessibility.
 Is your program mindful of all socioeconomic status levels?

 - Ageism: language that reinforces age disparity.
 Does your program make any assumptions based on age?

 - Hierarchical Barriers: be conscious of language that reinforces often inequitable hierarchical systems in which we often operate, and thus create and foster barriers.
 Does your program reinforce barriers already in the system?

 - Accessibility: use language that is accessible to anyone and is not specific to any educational level, background, identity, or exclusive entities.
 Will the language in the program be understandable to all individuals?

 - Derogatory Expression: language that is used in a negative way, especially that which focuses negativity towards another.
-Does your program focus on derogatory remarks?
+Does your program focus on or include derogatory remarks?